How to implement Clean Architecture in Go (Golang)

 }

-The amount of logic suggests we might want to introduce a domain layer sometime in the future.
-For now, let’s keep it as it is.
+The amount of logic suggests we might want to introduce a domain layer in the future.
+For now, let’s keep it as is.

 I described the process for just a single CancelTraining method.
 Refer to the full diff to see how I refactored all other methods.